Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: none
         icon: "#heat"
         title: Heating
-        desc: "Reliable technology allows you to control the room temperature and home environment with ease.
-Remotely manage the temperature even off site.
+        desc: Reliable technology allows you to control the room temperature and home environment with ease.
+Remotely manage the temperature even when away from home.
-          "
       - cta: Call To Action
         cta_link: contact/
         aos: none